dougalcaleb/instant-carousel/README.md

     * Dragging and step-scrolling was possible, and could break page order
     * Page order could break when non-infinite and spamming nav buttons
     * Static non-infinite scroll with multiple pages could show pages beyond the end
+    * Positions were being incorrectly set and read, causing "ghost pages"

 ##### v0.1.0:
 * Features: